Decker School of Nursing Undergraduate Student Handbook

 Criminal Background Screening and Drug Screening

-Should a student be convicted of a criminal offense after submitting their initial background screening, he/she/they must immediately disclose this to the Decker School of Nursing program director for review with the clinical site.
+Should a student be convicted of a criminal offense after submitting the initial background screening, he/she/they must immediately disclose this to the Decker School of Nursing program director for review with the clinical site.
 The clinical site will determine whether the student will be permitted to continue to participate in clinical.
 Any such incident may jeopardize the student's enrollment at the University and licensure.

 Incident Reporting

-Students who are involved in any incident must immediately report the incident to their clinical instructor.
+Students involved in any incident must immediately report the incident to their clinical instructor.
 If the instructor is not immediately available to the student or there is any evidence of immediate danger for the patient or others, report the incident immediately to the appropriate charge nurse or other supervisor of the unit, agency or system where the incident occurred.
 Proceed to notify the instructor subsequent to the above action.

-Incident reporting is critical to maintaining and improving safety for both students and patients.
+Incident reporting is critical to maintaining and improving safety for students and patients.
 Procedures following incidents are individualized and may include a revision of procedures or a root cause analysis.
 Not all incidents will result in disciplinary action, but failure to report an incident will.

 Occupational Exposure